Skip to content Skip to main navigation Report an accessibility issue

 How soon can I expect to get a spot after submitting an application?

-We are a relatively small program in high demand, which means that only a small percentage of the families on the list are able to enroll for the infant and young toddler year.
+As a relatively small program in high demand, it means that only a small percentage of the families on the list are able to enroll for the infant and young toddler year.
 Beginning with older toddlers and continuing into the preschool years, the number of available spots increases, and the waiting list volume decreases.
 These factors translate into an increased likelihood that we will be able to enroll your child in the coming years.
-Most of the families on the waiting list are offered a spot at some point; the waiting time following application submission varies.
+Many of the families on the waiting list are offered a spot at some point; the waiting time following application submission varies.

 Have Questions?
 Contact Us